PeernetOfficial/core/webapi/readme.md

 If the block record encoding fails for any file, this function aborts with the status code StatusCorruptBlockRecord.
 In case the function aborts, the blockchain remains unchanged.

+Do not add the same file with the same ID multiple times.
+Doing so will create double entries.
+This function does not check if the file is already stored on the blockchain.
+Storing multiple files with the same file hash, but different IDs, is perfectly fine.

 ```
 Request:    POST /blockchain/self/add/file with JSON structure apiBlockAddFiles
 Response:   200 with JSON structure apiBlockchainBlockStatus